Online Font Recognition Tools – 15 Free Online Solutions

 Fount

-This font identifier will tell you not only the type of the font but also the font size, weight, and style.
-This feature is really important in some cases.
-To use the tool drag the Fount button into your bookmarks bar.
-On doing it go to any site and click the Fount bookmarklet, then click on any type you want to identify.
-Now you are able to identify any web font you see.
+It’s an attractive tool for those who are interested in the design and maintenance of web pages.
+This font identifier will tell you not only the font type but also the font size, weight, and style.
+This feature is essential in some cases.
+To use this tool, drag the Fount button to the bookmarks bar.
+Once done, go to any site, click the Fount bookmarklet, and then click any type you want to identify.
+Now you can define any web font you see.
 Fount works in Safari, Chrome, Firefox, and IE8+.

 Font Finder

 Font Finder is a Firefox add-on created for designers, developers, and typographers who deal with website customization.
 This font identifier allows a user to analyze the font information of any element on a page.
 You only need to copy any piece(s) of that information to the clipboard and perform inline replacements to test new layouts.
-But take into consideration that to be able to use the tool you have to install it first of all.
+But take into consideration that first of all you have to install it to use the tool.

 Online Groups for Asking

-Sometimes the easiest way to identify fonts you like is just to ask.
-Here are some special groups where you can ask about the font you are interested in:
+Sometimes the easiest way to identify fonts you like is to ask.
+Here are some special groups where you can ask about the font you are interested in.

 Quora